-An Amendment is a revision that adds a new project, deletes an existing project, or involves a major change to an existing project included in a STIP/WATS TIP that:
+An Amendment is a revision that adds a new project, deletes an existing project, or involves a major change to an existing project included in a WATS TIP that:

 - Affects air quality conformity regardless of the cost of the project or the funding source; - Adds a new project, deletes a project that utilizes federal funds, or federalizes a project that previously was 100% state and/or locally funded.
 A new project is a project that is not programmed in the current STIP/WATS TIP, and does not have previous obligations from a prior STIP/WATS TIP.
-Federally funded Statewide Program projects are excluded from this provision;
+Federally funded Statewide Program projects are excluded from this provision; - Adds a new phase(s) to an existing project, deletes a project phase(s), increases or decreases a project phase(s) that utilizes federal funds where the revision exceeds the following thresholds: - \$2 million for WATS - Involves a change in the scope of work to a project(s) that would:

-- Adds a new phase(s) to an existing project, deletes a project phase(s), increases or decreases a project phase(s) that utilizes federal funds where the revision exceeds the following thresholds within the four years of the TIP: - \$7.5 million for the Interstate Management (IM) Program - \$2 million for WATS - o \$1 million for other federally funded Statewide Program - Deletes a project that utilizes federal funds, except for projects that were fully obligated in the previous STIP/TIP and no longer require funding.
-In this case, removal of the project will be considered an administrative modification. - Involves a change in the scope of work to a project(s) that would: - o Result in an air quality conformity reevaluation - Result in a revised total project estimate that exceeds the thresholds established between PennDOT and WATS (not to exceed any federally funded threshold contained in this MOU) - Results in a change in the scope of work on any federally funded project that is significant enough to essentially constitute a new project - During a WATS LRTP lapse, all STIP/WATS TIP revisions will be treated as amendments and the below administrative modifications will not be utilized (or be in effect).
+- o Result in an air quality conformity reevaluation - Result in a revised total project estimate that exceeds the thresholds established between PennDOT and WATS (not to exceed any federally funded threshold contained in this MOU) - Results in a change in the scope of work on any federally funded project that is significant enough to essentially constitute a new project - During a WATS LRTP lapse, all STIP/WATS TIP revisions will be treated as amendments and the below administrative modifications will not be utilized (or be in effect).